bd-j/forcepho/demo/README.md

 These demos run on _mock_ data, where the data is generated from the same model used to fit them.

-* `mock_one_point_single.py` Single point source with multi-Gaussian PSF (approximating f090w), mock generated from model, noise optionally added.
-Useful for checking multi-gaussian implementations, and for testing the effects of the multi-gaussian PSF on the posterior distribution.
-Optimization only

 * `mock_one_gauss_single_gpsf.py` One single-Gaussian source and single-Gaussian PSF, one stamp, mock generated from model, noise optionally added.
 Useful for checking gradients, basic functionality.
-Optimization only
+Multiple backends possible.

-* `mock_many_gauss_multi_gpsf.py` Same as above but for multiple single-Gaussian sources in multiple bands and/or stamps.
-Optimization or HMC.

-* `mock_many_gauss_multi.py` Same as above but with Gaussian mixture PSFs.
+* `mock_many_gauss_multi.py` Same as above but with multiple single-Gaussian sources in multiple bands and/or stamps and Gaussian mixture PSFs.
 Reads a scene + data initialization from `catalog_for_demo.dat`

 * `mock_one_sersic_single.py` One multi-gaussian Sersic source and gaussian mixture PSF, in one band/exposure.
 Can be fit using either nested sampling or HMC.